GKD-stack/dj/_pages/consulting.md

 permalink: /consulting
 ---

-# Financial Data Analytics Consulting
+# Data Science & Analytics Consulting

 ## Making Sense of Numbers That Matter
 We help investment firms, financial advisors, and growing businesses turn messy data into clear decisions.
 With hands-on experience analyzing $3 trillion+ in assets at Capital Group, we bring institutional-grade analytics to organizations that need reliable insights but can't justify a full-time data scientist.